RoberAgro/RankineLab/README.md

 pyversion C:\Users\rober\.conda\envs\coolprop_env\python.exe
 ```

-Note that, in my case, the executable was located at the path `C:\Users\rober\.conda\envs\coolprop_env\`.
+Note that, in my case, the executable was located at `C:\Users\rober\.conda\envs\coolprop_env\`.
 You should replace this part with the correct path in your computer.

 Good!
 You have installed CoolProp and interfaced it with MATLAB.
 Let's do a simple test to check if the installation was successful.
 We are going to use CoolProp to compute the saturation temperature of water at atmospheric pressure.
 Just type the following command in MATLAB: